-Claque-Pepin officially began 13 years ago.
-However, current owner Benoit Louvet has been immersed in the world of distilling and ageing for many years.
+Claque-Pépin officially began in 2005.
+However, current owner Benoît Louvet has been immersed in the world of distilling and ageing for many years.
 He began his "apprenticeship" fairly young with his grandfather Vital.
-After working for a few other Calvados producers as cellar master, he decided to start his own artisanal production and perpetuate the art of making calvados and cider, while respecting the Normand tradition and the environment.
+After working for a few other Calvados producers as cellar master, he decided to start his own artisanal production and perpetuate the art of making calvados, cider, and local Normand apéritifs, while respecting the Normand tradition and the environment.

 Calvados is made from cider.
 Those farmers who are licensed to “boil,” travel from farm to farm with their vintage stills (alambics), distilling the cider into calvados.